shafu0x/blockchain-from-scratch/README.md

 # Blockchain from Scratch
-> Create a blockchain in pure python and simple cryptographic primitives.
+> Create a blockchain in pure python and basic cryptographic primitives.

 ### Content: